barrel/shopify-vite/docs/guide/index.md

 ## Advanced Customization

-Out of the box, the Shopify Vite Plugin uses sensible conventions to help you add Vite with zero configuration to existing Shopify themes; however, sometimes you may need to customize the Plugin's behavior.
+Out of the box, the Volt - Shopify Vite Plugin uses sensible conventions to help you add Vite with zero configuration to existing Shopify themes; however, sometimes you may need to customize the Plugin's behavior.

 Every configuration option is described in the [Configuration Reference](/guide/configuration).